abilandz/PH8124/Lecture_2/Lecture_2.md

 CTRL+d
 ```

 The operator `>>` appends the text at the end of an already existing file.
-If we would have used `>` to redirect the new content to the already existing file, that file would be overwritten with this new content — use `>` in such a context with great care!
+If we would have used `>` to redirect the new content to the already existing file, that file would be overwritten with this new content &mdash; use `>` in such a context with great care!
 This, however, also implies that the above **cat** construct is rather limited, as it can be used either to write a new file from scratch or to append new content at the very end of an already existing file.
 But what if we want to edit the already existing content of the file?

 For that sake, we need to use some simple editor which can be run in the terminal (i.e. without graphics).
 One such, wide-spread, open-source, editor is **nano**, which includes only the bare minimum of functionality needed to edit documents, making it very simple to use.
 In addition, the syntax coloring is available for most of the programming languages.
 As an exercise, let us edit the content of already existing non-empty file `someFile.txt` from the previous **cat** example.